-Raises RuntimeError - if called while another thread holds terminal lock
+- RuntimeError if called from the main thread. - RuntimeError if called while another thread holds terminal_lock

 $async_update_prompt(new_prompt: str) \rightarrow None$

 Update the command line prompt while the user is still typing at it.
 This is good for alerting the user to system changes dynamically in between commands.
 For instance you could alter the color of the prompt to indicate a system status or increase a counter to report an event.
 If you do alter the actual text of the prompt, it is best to keep the prompt the same width as what's on screen.
 Otherwise the user's input text will be shifted and the update will not be seamless.